-Though vaping is encouraged by a number of official bodies, including Cancer Research UK and the NHS, as a safer alternative to smoking or quitting aid, we still need to ensure only those over 18 years old are accessing the products and vaping.
+Though vaping is encouraged by a number of official bodies, including Cancer Research UK and the NHS, as a safer alternative to smoking, we still need to ensure only those over 18-years-old are accessing the products and vaping.
 So, in this post we will look at how to discourage teen vaping.

 Dispelling myths about a “teen vaping epidemic”